Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Results and Discussion

-Figure~\ref{fig:cone_4gaus}(a) shows the conical emission peak angle as a function of $\phis$ for two associated particle $\pta$ bins.
-The peak angle is approximately constant for $\phis<45^{\circ}$.
-For $\phis>45^{\circ}$ it increases with increasing $\phis$, and becomes somewhat different for low and high associated particle $\pta$.
-The larger conical emission peak angle for out-of-plane trigger particles may be due to a more significant influence from medium flow.
-For the in-plane orientation, the conical emission hadrons from the away side are likely aligned with the medium flow, receiving only a small deflection to their $\pt$.
+Figure~\ref{fig:cone_4gaus}(a) shows the fitted double-peak angle as a function of $\phis$ for two associated particle $\pta$ bins.
+The peak angle increases with increasing $\phis$, and becomes somewhat different for low and high associated particle $\pta$.
+The larger double-peak angle for out-of-plane trigger particles may be due to a more significant influence from medium flow.
+For the in-plane orientation, the away-side double-peak hadrons are likely aligned with the medium flow, receiving only a small deflection to their $\pt$.
 Moreover, the overlap collision zone is thinner in the in-plane direction, thus the away-side correlated hadrons can escape the collision zone more easily.
-For the out-of-plane orientation, on the other hand, the conical emission hadrons move more or less perpendicularly to the medium flow direction because of the long path-length they have to traverse.
+For the out-of-plane orientation, on the other hand, the away-side double-peak hadrons move more or less perpendicularly to the medium flow direction because of the long path-length they have to traverse.
 They receive a large side-kick from the medium flow, broadening their final emission angle.

-Figure~\ref{fig:cone_4gaus}(b) shows the conical emission peak angle as a function of $\pta$ for in-plane, out-of-plane, and all trigger particle orientations.
+Figure~\ref{fig:cone_4gaus}(b) shows the double-peak angle as a function of $\pta$ for in-plane, out-of-plane, and all trigger particle orientations.
 The peak angle is relatively independent of the associated particle $\pta$ for in-plane trigger particles.
 They may more closely reflect the average emission angle of correlated away-side hadrons because the medium flow effect is expected to be small, as discussed above.

-On the other hand, the emission peak angle for the out-of-plane orientation is larger, consistent with a larger broadening effect from the medium flow.
+On the other hand, the double-peak angle for the out-of-plane orientation is larger, consistent with a larger deflection from the medium flow.
 However, the angle position increases with $\pta$, which is naively not expected if those particles are pushed by media with the same flow velocity.
-We note that the medium flow can either broaden or shrink the conical emission angle, depending on the relative orientations of the conical emission direction and the direction of the flow.
-Investigations of medium flow effects on the conical emission require realistic dynamical modeling which is outside the scope of this paper.
+We note that the medium flow can either broaden or shrink the double-peak angle, depending on the relative orientations of the double-peak hadron direction and the direction of the flow.
+Investigations of medium flow effects on the correlated hadron emission require realistic dynamical modeling which is outside the scope of this paper.